Groundwater Flow Direction and Gradient Calculator

 K = Hydraulic conductivity of aquifer [L/T].
 User enters if Q is to be computed.

-s = Direction of steepest gradient (i.e. direction of flow) [degrees].
+s = Groundwater direction of steepest gradient (i.e. direction of flow) [degrees].
 Measured clockwise from your y-axis.

 x, y = Well locations [L] entered by user.
 Can be positive, negative, or zero.

 The following is a table of hydraulic conductivity for various aquifer materials.
 Values have been compiled from a variety of sources such as Freeze and Cherry (1979) and Sanders (1998).
-The values used in the calculation above are typical numbers within the ranges given below.
+The values used in the groundwater gradient and flow calculation above are typical numbers within the ranges given below.

 Table of Soil Properties